 The Corporate Secretary monitors the legality of the Company's and subsidiaries' activities and ensures compliance with the laws and regulations in effect and also supervises internal controls and risk management.
-He is notably the organization's compliance and ethics officer.
+He is the compliance and ethics officer of the organization and serves as the data protection officer.